Cobertos/dotfiles/README.md

 ### Windows Native Installation using Git Bash (old, might not work)
-(TODO: This is super old, no idea if asdf will work with windows git bash)
+(TODO: This is super old, no idea if asdf will work with windows git bash) (TODO: This definitely might break in Windows because all the paths got changed from \\ to /)
 * [Install chocolatey](https://chocolatey.org/docs/installation)
   * I would like to automate this but there's a lot of overhead with Python)
 * `choco install ./packages.config`